trilbymedia/grav-plugin-flex-objects/README.md

 # File Upload

-With Flex Directory v2.0, you can now utilize the `file` form field.  []The standard features apply](https://learn.getgrav.org/forms/blueprints/how-to-add-file-upload), and you can simply edit your custom blueprint with a field definition similar to:
+To upload files you can use the `file` form field.  []The standard features apply](https://learn.getgrav.org/forms/blueprints/how-to-add-file-upload), and you can simply edit your custom blueprint with a field definition similar to:

 ```
     item_image:
       type: file
       label: Item Image
       random_name: true
-      destination: 'user/data/flex-directory/files'
+      destination: 'user/data/flex-objects/files'
       multiple: true
 ```

 # Advanced

 You can radically alter the structure of the `entries.json` data file by making major edits to the `entries.yaml` blueprint file.
 However, it's best to start with an empty `entries.json` if you are making wholesale changes or you will have data conflicts.
 Best to create your blueprint first.
-Reloading a **New Entry** until the form looks correct, then try saving, and check to make sure the stored `user/data/flex-directory/entries.json` file looks correct.
+Reloading a **New Entry** until the form looks correct, then try saving, and check to make sure the stored `user/data/flex-objects/entries.json` file looks correct.

 Then you will need to make more widespread changes to the admin and site Twig templates.
 You might need to adjust the number of columns and the field names.
 You will also need to pay attention to the JavaScript initialization in each template.

 ### Notes:

 1. You can actually use pretty much any folder under the `user/` folder of Grav.
-Simply edit the **Extra Admin Twig Path** option in the `flex-directory.yaml` file.
+Simply edit the **Extra Admin Twig Path** option in the `flex-objects.yaml` file.
 It defaults to `theme://admin/templates` which means it uses the default theme's `admin/templates/` folder if it exists.
-2. You can use any path for front end Twig templates also, if you don't want to put them in your theme, you can add an entry in the **Extra Site Twig Path** option of the `flex-directory.yaml` configuration and point to another location.
+2. You can use any path for front end Twig templates also, if you don't want to put them in your theme, you can add an entry in the **Extra Site Twig Path** option of the `flex-objects.yaml` configuration and point to another location.